-U-value The U-value or U-factor is commonly described as the amount of heat transferred through a material.
-The lower the U-factor, the slower the rate of heat flow and the better the insulating value.
+The U-factor is commonly described as the amount of heat transferred through a material.
+The lower the U-factor, the slower the rate of heat flow and the better the insulating quality.

 The SHGC refers to how well the product blocks heat caused by sunlight.
 The lower the number, the greater the product’s ability to reduce the amount of heat absorbed into the home.

 Select Simonton windows have been awarded ENERGY STAR® Most Efficient for 2021.
 The Most Efficient distinction identifies products that offer cutting-edge energy efficiency and represents the best performing ENERGY STAR windows available.
 Learn more at simonton.com/most-efficient.

 We want your window shopping experience to be amazing.
 From selecting your windows, to choosing a pro to complete the job – it’s important you’re happy every step of the way.